ForgottenGlory/forgottenglory.github.io/docs/ls3readme.md

 If you wish to use ENB, follow these steps:

 1. Download the latest ENB Binary from http://enbdev.com/download_mod_tesskyrimse.htm
 2. Open the .zip file, go into the WrapperVersion folder, and copy ONLY d3d11.dll and d3dcompiler_46e.dll into your Skyrim SE installation folder.
-(Usually located at C:\Steam\steamapps\common\Skyrim Special Edition)
+(Usually located at `[install drive]\Steam\steamapps\common\Skyrim Special Edition`)
 3. Download your selected ENB preset. **Important!: Make sure it is compatible with Obsidian Weathers!**
 4. Follow any installation instructions included with your Preset.
 Every ENB has slight variations in their requirements, so make sure to follow the instructions included for that preset. **You should not need to download any additional files other than the preset.
 Things like ENB Helper and Particle Patch are already included!**
 5. Ensure that ForceVsync is set to false in enblocal.ini